imjeremiah/plone-enterprise-project/_project-docs/plone/plone-tech-stack.md

-# Plone 6 Technology Stack: K-12 Educational Platform Implementation
+# Plone 6 Technology Stack: K-12 Classroom Management Platform Implementation

 ## Overview

-This document details the **actual technology stack** powering our K-12 Educational Content Platform, built on Plone 6.1.2.
-Rather than cataloging all possible Plone technologies, this focuses on what's **currently implemented** and **planned for implementation** in our educational platform for under-resourced U.S. public schools.
+This document details the **actual technology stack** powering our K-12 Classroom Management Platform, built on Plone 6.1.2.
+Rather than cataloging all possible Plone technologies, this focuses on what's **currently implemented** and **planned for implementation** in our classroom management platform for K-12 teachers.

 ---